Nainen selaa tietokonetta hymyillen, sillä hänellä on työtapaturmavakuutus turvanaan.

 Being injured at work or getting an occupational disease can lower your employee’s ability to work.
 Our insurance guarantees the best possible treatment for your employee through our medical partners.
 We help your employee to get better and return to work with the aim of minimising the costs incurred by your business.

-Competitive tendering of Workers' compensation insurance policies
+Competitive tendering and transferring of Workers' compensation insurance policies

 Has your company taken out Workers' compensation insurance in another insurance company?
 Request an offer, and you will receive a free assessment of your company’s need of Workers' compensation insurance and prices for the policies.